Anasousa11/HomeRoots/README.md

 | No broken links | Pass |
 | Clean page transitions | Pass |

-- While several minor layout and configuration issues were discovered during testing, no major functional bugs remain in the deployed version.
+- Although several minor design and configuration issues were discovered during testing, no major bugs remain in the deployed version.

 ---

 # 📱 Responsive Testing

-All responsive testing was completed using **Chrome Browser Developer Tools** to simulate real-world screen sizes and devices.
+Due to Iframe embedding protection being enabled, all responsive testing was completed using **Chrome Browser Developer Tools** to simulate real-world screen sizes and devices.

 The following viewports were tested: